AdobeDocs/campaign-standard.pt-BR/help/sending/using/testing-subject-line-email.md

 Por padrão, não há modelo em execução no servidor do Adobe Campaign.
 Há duas maneiras de obter um modelo e ativar o recurso:

-* Você pode treinar um modelo local a partir dos dados de suas mensagens de email anteriores:
+* You can train a local model from the data of your previous email messages:

    * Se você já estiver usando o Adobe Campaign, o modelo local será treinado automaticamente nas mensagens que você já enviou.
    * Se você for novo no Adobe Campaign, poderá extrair um arquivo CSV do seu sistema anterior/ESP que contém 4 colunas: data, assunto, enviado, abre.
 Para fazer isso, vá até **[!UICONTROL Administration]** &gt; **[!UICONTROL Channels]** &gt; **[!UICONTROL Email]** &gt; **[!UICONTROL Subject Line Import]** e siga as instruções fornecidas nas telas sucessivas.
-Quando o upload do assunto estiver concluído, importe um modelo local conforme descrito abaixo.
-O modelo local é treinado automaticamente com os dados carregados.
+When the subject upload is complete, import a local model as described below.
+The local model is automatically trained with the data you uploaded.
-   * Se você for novo no Adobe Campaign e não conseguir obter um arquivo CSV conforme descrito acima, poderá usar um modelo pré-treinado ou aguardar até que tenha dados de entrega suficientes no sistema para treinar um modelo local.
-O sistema determinará automaticamente se seu conjunto de dados atual contém dados suficientes para reconhecer padrões e treinar o modelo.
+   * If you are new to Adobe Campaign and cannot get a CSV file as described above, you can use a pre-trained model or wait until you have enough delivery data in your system to train a local model.
+The system will automatically determine whether your current data set contains enough data to recognize patterns and to train the model.

       >[!NOTE]
       >